coder/code-server/docs/link.md

 # code-server --link

+> Note: This feature is no longer recommended due to instability.
+Stay tuned for a revised version.

-Run code-server with the beta flag `--link` and you'll get TLS, authentication, and a dedicated URL for accessing your IDE out of the box.
+Run code-server with the flag `--link` and you'll get TLS, authentication, and a dedicated URL for accessing your IDE out of the box.

 ```console